hckops/actions/README.md

 # config example
 dependencies:
   # it will fetch the latest dependency from https://artifacthub.io/packages/helm/argo/argo-cd
-  # and create a pr to update the jq/yq path in Chart.yaml
+  # and create a pr with the updated version using jq/yq path in Chart.yaml
   - name: "Argo CD"
     source:
       file: examples/test-chart/Chart.yaml